 As an RPG-based anime, the settings have strong visual points.
 It proves that apart from the great action scenes by Kinema Citrus, it prioritizes other aspects to maintain a good production as what has been portrayed in the original game developed by Nihon Falcom.

 The opening theme sounds good which allows the viewers feel the excitement that the OVA will bring forward.
-It introduces a bunch of characters which gives you a high level of expectation on their development, but expect that Estelle Bright is given the most highlight throughout the story.
+It introduces a bunch of characters which gives a high level of expectation on their development, but expect that Estelle Bright is given the most highlight throughout the story.
 The ending theme is fairly satisfying with its slow melodic tune which fits appropriately with the finale.

 Overall, The Legend of Heroes: Trails in the Sky OVA is a good choice to those who want impressive battle scenes with excellent animation.
 Don’t fret if you haven’t played the game because you will still enjoy watching the OVA as I did.